william-Dic/Adaptive-Fin-Ray-Inspired-Tree-Climbing-Robot/README.md

 2. **Open the project in your preferred Arduino IDE:**

-   - Navigate to the cloned repository directory and open the .ino file in the Arduino IDE.
+   - .Navigate to the cloned repository directory and open the .ino file in the Arduino IDE.

 3.**Connect the robot's hardware components:**

-   - Follow the wiring instructions in the code comments to connect all hardware components to the Arduino board.
+   - .Follow the wiring instructions in the code comments to connect all hardware components to the Arduino board.

 4.**Upload the code to the Arduino board:**

-   - Connect the Arduino board to your computer via USB.
+   - .Connect the Arduino board to your computer via USB.

-   - Select the appropriate board and port in the Arduino IDE, then upload the code.
+   - .Select the appropriate board and port in the Arduino IDE, then upload the code.

 5.**Monitor the serial output:**

-   - Open the Serial Monitor in the Arduino IDE to view debugging and operational status messages.
+   - .Open the Serial Monitor in the Arduino IDE to view debugging and operational status messages.